fubar2/toolfactory-galaxy-server/README.md

 The ToolFactory Appliance runs as a private developer instance, and does not make use of security features offered by rpyc such as authenticated connections.
 This is easy to configure for a production environment where this remote procedure call work-around is used.

+### The challenge of tools that will not run in a normally secured Galaxy

+This Appliance raises the question of how to quarantine tools that use resources not normally available on a public Galaxy server.
+Tools generated with the ToolFactory that do not use any of the rpyc or rsync tricks will run in any normal Galaxy so do not need to be restricted in any way.

 Ross Lazarus May 2021